ServiceNow/Fast-LLM/docs/index.md

 ## Why Fast-LLM?

 Fast-LLM is designed for professionals who demand speed, scalability, and customization in training large language models.
-It goes beyond off-the-shelf solutions to meet the rigorous requirements of large-scale AI projects, offering a robust, flexible, and high-performance alternative to frameworks like NVIDIA NeMo Megatron.
+It goes beyond off-the-shelf solutions to meet the rigorous requirements of large-scale AI projects, offering a robust, flexible, and high-performance open-source alternative to commercial frameworks like NVIDIA NeMo Megatron.
 With Fast-LLM, you can train your most sophisticated models while optimizing for both performance and cost.

 ### The Fast-LLM Advantage